Events In History

 - Page 1 - 'Black Tuesday'On 'Black Tuesday', 12 November 1912, in the midst of a bitter six-month strike by miners in the small New Zealand goldmining town of Waihi, striker Fred Evans was killed - one of

 The sinking of the Greenpeace protest ship Rainbow Warrior in Auckland in July 1985 shocked the nation.
-The incident galvanised an anti-nuclear movement that had emerged in
+The incident galvanised an anti-nuclear movement that had emerged in opposition to both French nuclear tests at Mururoa and American warship visits to New Zealand.

 Page 2 – Nuclear testing in the Pacific